top of page

 When to Visit Greece

 You’ve heard about Greece’s summer crowds and heat, so I advise visiting in the shoulder season if it works with your vacation schedule.
-We're heading there in late May right when the kids get out of school.
+We went in late May when the kids got out of school.

 No matter when you visit, get up early to beat the crowds and work with an experienced Travel Advisor who has relationships with local suppliers and private guides.
 Build in rich experiences plus plenty of downtime to relax and soak it all in.
 Show Them the World can help make your Greece vacation easy … and spectacular!